Mississippi Tax Sale Overview

 Training

 More in-depth registration and bidding training videos will be posted to assist with any questions potential bidders may have.
-These videos will be found on the "Tax Sale Bidder Help" section of the GovEase website.
+These videos will be found in the "Tax Sale Bidder Help" section of the GovEase website.
 Click "Support by State" to find training information organized by state.
 On-demand online webinar training will also be available at this link: Bidder Training Webinars.
 For more in-depth training on the bidding processes, GovEase offers tutorial videos for each step in the process.
 For Mississippi, please visit our Mississippi Tax Auction Training Page to access these videos.
 Should you have additional questions, our support team is here to help.
 You can reach our support team by calling 769-208-5050 and pressing option 2.
 You can also email them any time at support@govease.com.

 Disclaimer